tatianab/compiler-w16/README.md

 # compiler-w16

-An optimizing compiler for the "PL241" language, a simple procedural language with assignments, operations (+,-,\*,/), if-else statements, while loops, functions, integers and integer arrays.
+An optimizing compiler for the "PL241" language, a simple procedural language with assignments, operations (+,-,\*,/), if-else statements, while loops, functions, procedures (functions with no return value), integers, and integer arrays.

-Written by **Tatiana Bradley** and **Wai Man Chan** for "CS 241 - Advanced Compiler Construction" (Winter 2016), a graduate course taught by Michael Franz at University of California, Irvine.
+The project is written by **Tatiana Bradley** and **Wai Man Chan** for "CS 241 - Advanced Compiler Construction" (Winter 2016), a graduate course taught by Michael Franz at University of California, Irvine.

 See the [CS 241 course website](http://www.michaelfranz.com/w16cs241.html) for more info on requirements and the PL 241 grammar.